codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 ## Automatic type conversion

 Coding in JavaScript is just playful as cooking.
-Sometimes we can make a dish tasted salty by using cinnamon instead of salt.
+Sometimes we can make a dish taste salty by using cinnamon instead of salt.
 It is possible not because those two are the same; But because they have quite the same meaning to the dish.
 And the same possibility happens with JavaScript's types.
 Sometimes you can use `that type` instead of `this type` in an expression which requires `this type`. :D